 Some states require nonprofits to report when an Officer or Director change occurs, while others don’t.
 If your state does, this is most often done in one of three ways:

 - Submitting a certificate of change of directors or officers

 - Updating your annual report or similar document

 In many cases, if you were required to include the names of your nonprofit's initial directors or officers on the original articles of incorporation, you’ll need to file the amendment.
 This may need to be reported to the state’s Charities Bureau if you’re registered there, and in many cases, the updates can be filed with your annual paperwork.
 Note the potential timeframe requirement in some states.

-While changes to your bylaws do not require filing at the state level, you will still need to notify the IRS.
-This can be done with the Form 990, annually, at tax time.
-If you’re registered with the state’s Charities Bureau, the updated bylaws are often required to be submitted with the annual filing as well.
+While changes to your nonprofit organization's bylaws do not require filing at the state level, you will still need to notify the IRS.
+This can be done with

 Amending the Purpose Statement